 Several states and individual electric utilities in the United States have established special rates for purchasing electricity from certain types of renewable energy systems.
 These rates, sometimes known as feed-in tariffs (FITs), are generally higher than electricity rates otherwise available to the generator.
 FITs are intended to encourage new projects of specific types of renewable energy technologies.

 Consumers in nearly every state can purchase green power, which represents electricity generated from specific types of renewable energy resources.
 Most of these voluntary programs generally involve the physical or contractual delivery of the electricity generation resource to the customer or utility.

 Several federal and state requirements and incentives are in effect for the production, sale, and use of ethanol, biodiesel, and other fuels made from biomass.
 The federal Energy Independence and Security Act of 2007 requires that 36 billion gallons of biofuels be used in the United States per year by 2022.
 Several states have their own renewable fuel standards or requirements.
 Other federal programs provide financial support and incentives for ethanol and other biofuels producers.
 Many states have their own programs that support or promote the use of biofuels.
 The DOE's Alternative Fuel Data Center is a source of information on these types of programs.

 Renewables research and development

-The DOE and other federal government agencies fund research and development of renewable energy technologies.
+DOE and other federal government agencies fund research and development of renewable energy technologies.
 Most of the research and development is carried out at the National Labs and in cooperation with academic institutions and private companies.
-The availability of these programs depends on annual appropriations from the United States Congress.
+The availability of these programs depends on annual appropriations from the U.S. Congress.